 - 3. The right to provide written consent before the Chicago College of Oriental Medicine discloses personally identifiable information from the student's education records, except to the extent that FERPA authorizes disclosure without consent. - a.
 The Chicago College of Oriental Medicine discloses education records without a student's prior written consent under the FERPA exception for disclosure to school officials with legitimate educational interests.
-A school official is a person employed by the Chicago College of Oriental Medicine in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the Chicago College of Oriental Medicine has contracted as its agent to provide a service instead of using the Chicago College of Oriental Medicine employees or officials (such as an attorney, auditor, or collection agent); a person serving on the Board of Trustees; or a student serving on an official in performing their tasks.
+A school official is a person employed by the Chicago College of Oriental Medicine in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the Chicago College of Oriental Medicine has contracted as its agent to provide a service instead of using the Chicago College of Oriental Medicine employees or officials (such as an attorney, auditor, or collection agent); a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing their tasks.